disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions)

 ## AdScore
-This service has been classified as `Analytics` and `Fingerprinting` for the following reasons:
+This service has been classified as `Fingerprinting` for the following reasons:
 ### Technical Review
 ```
         k = function() {